1160054/claude-code-zsh-completion/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers at **1160054@gmail.com**.
 All complaints will be reviewed and investigated promptly and fairly.

+All reports will be handled with discretion and confidentiality.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned